Asthma and Smoking: What's the Deal?

 It was his way of reminding me that I best not smoke.
 His words were well received, even though I was already well aware that I should never smoke, considering I had had been dealing with severe asthma my entire life.

-Ironically, smoking used to be recommended for asthma.
+Smoking used to be recommended for asthma

-By the time I was born the dangers of smoking were well known.
+By the time I was born, the dangers of smoking were well known.
 In fact, thanks to the evolution of better and safer asthma medicines, smoking is no longer recommended for asthma.
 This is despite evidence that smoking does produce a mild bronchodilator effect.
 However, most health experts would agree that the risks of smoking far outweigh any benefits.

 Research on smoking and asthma